daniel1506/StarWars2020/README.md

 2 factions:
 Galactic Empire and New Republic

-2 new systems: Coruscant Prime and ChandrilaPrime
+2 new systems: Coruscant Prime and Chandrila Prime

 42 ships and 28 fighters